kubevirt/containerized-data-importer/doc/clone-datavolume.md

 kubectl create -f clone-datavolume.yaml
 ```

+By default, CDI will attempt the most efficient clone strategy possible.
+See [Smart Cloning](smart-clone.md)

-Two cloning pods, source and target, will be spawned and the image existed on the source DV/PVC, will be copied to the target DV.
+For host-assisted cloning, two cloning pods, source and target, will be spawned and the image existed on the source DV/PVC, will be copied to the target DV.